shuiruge/neural-ode/README.md

 - [X] stable MLP NODE for MNIST dataset.
 - [X] Stable CNN NODE for MNIST dataset.
-- [X] Generic function that computes the trajectory
+- [X] Generic function that computes the trajectory.
 - [X] Visualization utils (How to visualize high dimensional trajectory).
 - [X] Generalizing the input type from `tf.Tensor` to `Nest[tf.Tensor]`.
 - [X] Study the fix point for the trained stable NODE.